 Applications will also be considered, and places offered in advance for these families, if the application is accompanied by an official letter that declares a relocation date but does not provide a quartering or unit address because the family will be residing in private accommodation.
 In these cases, if the family does not already have a permanent private address in Hertfordshire, the military base or alternative "work" address in Hertfordshire will be used for allocation purposes.
-If the family already has an established alternative private address, that address will be used for admission purposes.
+If the family already has an established alternative private address, that address will be used for admission purposes as long as the parents provide evidence of the address and that the child will be living there.

-The school, in liaison with HCC, will also consider accepting applications from children^{} whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
+The school, in liaison with HCC, will also consider accepting applications from children whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
 These applications, if accepted, will be processed from the overseas address until sufficient evidence is received to show the child is permanently resident in Hertfordshire.
 Evidence must be submitted at the time of application.

-Evidence submitted after the date for late applications (2 February 2024 for the Under 11s process) cannot be taken into account before National Allocation Day.
+Evidence submitted after the date for late applications (3 February 2025 for the Under 11s process) cannot be taken into account before National Allocation Day.
 Decisions on these applications will be made by a panel of senior officers and communicated with parents within 6 weeks of the closing date for applications.